JonnyEvans321/SymbolFix/README.md

 ## Usage
 * To auto-format symbols, simply highlight the cells required, and press the 'Apply to selection' macro.

+* To check out which symbols are in the SymbolFix library, check out the file 'SymbolLibrary.xlsx'.

 * To insert Greek letter or math symbols, use the following syntax before using the 'Apply to selection' macro (note this can be found in 'SymbolFix Settings' which is in the bottom right hand side of the group:

 <img width="600" height="400" src="https://user-images.githubusercontent.com/22935783/42175087-473c18ee-7e1c-11e8-8376-50cca78ebaf1.PNG">

-* To clear any actions made by SymbolFix on a selection of cells, click 'Clear SYmbolFix'.
+* To clear any actions made by SymbolFix on a selection of cells, click 'Clear SymbolFix'.

 * If you have a symbol that's not in the SymbolFix library, click 'Custom Symbol' and follow the instructions to add it in.